YinHK-gameDev/unity-learn/input/README.md

 Axis values can be:

--   Between –1 and 1 for joystick and keyboard input.
+-   **Between –1 and 1 for joystick and keyboard input**.
 The neutral position for these axes is 0.
 Some types of controls, such as buttons on a keyboard, aren’t sensitive to input intensity, so they can’t produce values other than –1, 0, or 1.
 -   Mouse delta (how much the mouse has moved during the last frame) for mouse input.
-The values for mouse input axes can be larger than 1 or smaller than –1 when the user moves the mouse quickly.
+The values for mouse input axes can be **larger than 1 or smaller than –1** when the user moves the mouse quickly.

 > To set up your input or view the options for `axisName`, go to **Edit** > **Project Settings** > **Input Manager**.
 This brings up the Input Manager.
 Expand **Axis** to see the list of your current inputs.
 You can use one of these as the `axisName`.
 To rename the input or change the positive button etc., expand one of the options

+### Adding, removing, and copying virtual axes

+To add a virtual axis, increase the number in the **Size** field.
+This creates a new axis at the bottom of the list.
+The new axis copies the properties of the previous axis in the list.

+To remove a virtual axis, you can either:

+-   Decrease the number in the **Size** field.
+This removes the last axis in the list.
+-   Right-click any axis, and select **Delete Array Element**.
+    **Note:** You can’t undo this action.

+To copy a virtual axis, right-click it and select **Duplicate Array Element**.

 ### Mapping virtual axes to controls